-Adjustments and issues with interior and exterior door can be fairly small and easy to fix.
+Adjustments and issues with interior, exterior, and garage doors can be fairly small and easy to fix.
 However, the continual wear and tear from both weather and your home’s residents can cause any damage to escalate exponentially, increasing the overall cost of door repair.
 Read on to learn more about the general costs and needs for door repair.

 Costs for Door Repair